 Note: Performance is degraded during background initialization because every write requires access to all drives in the RAID group.
-Sites that require optimal performance should take this into account and initialize LUNs in the foreground.
+Sites requiring optimal performance when running acceptance tests or running performances tests should take this into account and initialize LUNs in the foreground.
 Published performance levels are not guaranteed when background initialization are in process.